Argišti I

 A son and the successor of Menua, he continued the series of conquests initiated by his predecessors, apparently campaigning every year of his reign.
 He was involved in a number of inconclusive conflicts with the Assyrian king Shalmaneser IV.
 He conquered the northern part of Syria and made Urartu the most powerful state in post-Hittite Asia Minor.
 He also expanded his kingdom north to Lake Sevan, conquering much of Diauehi and the Ararat Valley.
-After an uprising by the inhabitants of the newly conquered regions, Argishti deported them and repopulated the area with subjects from other parts of his empire.
-In those territories, Argishti built Erebuni Fortress in 782 BC, settling it with 6,600 prisoners of war from Hatti and Supani.
-He also founded the fortress of Argishtikhinili in 776 BC, on the site of Armavir, the first capital of the later Kingdom of Armenia.
+After an uprising by the inhabitants of the newly conquered regions, Argišti deported them and repopulated the area with subjects from other parts of his empire.
+In those territories, Argišti built Erebuni Fortress in 782 BC, settling it with 6,600 prisoners of war from Hatti and Supani.
+He also founded the fortress of Argištiḫinili in 776 BC, on the site of Armavir, the first capital of the later Kingdom of Armenia.
+Inscriptions belonging to the Urartian king Argišti I were found in Kepenek Castle, located on a hill near Muş.

 He was succeeded by his son Sarduri II.

-Linguists believe that the name Argishti has Indo-European etymology (Armenian).
-Compare Armenian արեգ (translit. areg) – “sun deity”, “sun” ΑΡΕJΑΣΤΙΝ (translit.
-Areyastin) - “epithet of the great mother” and Ancient Greek αργεστής (translit. argestes) - “shining”, “brilliant”, “white”, “bright”.
-Ti (Di) meant "god" in proto-Armenian (compare with Classical Armenian Dik).
+Philologist Armen Petrosyan proposes an Indo-European etymology for the name Argišti, deriving it from the Proto-Indo-European root h₂(e)rǵ-/arǵ- 'white bright', 'swift, fast', from which also Greek Ἀργηστής Argēstḗs 'white, bright' and 'quick'; this etymology was suggested by Robert Eisler.
+Petrosyan also considers possible a connection with Greek ἄριστος áristos 'best'.